-Disability services
+Disability Services

 The LRCWA updated its Disability Services Plan in September 2001 whilst located within the headquarters of the Department of Justice, however, in February 2002, the Commission was required to relocate to the BGC Centre on the Esplanade in Perth.
-This relocation has not significantly altered the current

-Disability Services Plan, with the Commission still enjoying the same level of access and facilities available at its previous location.
+This relocation has not significantly altered the current Disability Services Plan, with the Commission still enjoying the same level of access and facilities available at its previous location.

-As there has been a significant alteration in the Commission's mode of operation with the work of research and writing papers and reports no longer being carried out by full-time research officers, but by consultants appointed for particular projects, there is now greater flexibility in the Commission's working arrangements.
+There has been a significant alteration in the Commission's mode of operation with the work of research and writing no longer being carried out by full-time research officers, but by consultants appointed for particular projects.
+This has created greater flexibility in the Commission's working arrangements.

-The Commission's community outreach program, developed during the 1998-1999 year, includes public meetings.
+The Commission's community outreach program, developed during the 1998/99 year, includes public meetings.
 The Commission selects all venues with disabled access in mind, including special facilities for the hearing impaired and the projection of discussion notes on large screens so that people attending the meeting can see what is being recorded.
 Electronic publishing allows documents to be enlarged at will or projected.
 Modern technology may assist the visually or hearing impaired access to Commission publications.